Netpav/parserReverb/README.md

 ### Modes
 * `1` ...
 Reverb processes individual sentences of the document.
 Input file is text file with documents (format: `<class>\t<text>`)
 * `2` ...
 Reverb processes the whole text file with documents.
-Input file is pre-generated output from Reverb.
-This mode is much faster than mode 1.
+Input file is pre-generated output from Reverb.(text + phrases) This mode is much faster than mode 1.
 * `3` ...
+Reverb processes the whole text file with documents.
+Input file is pre-generated output from Reverb.(text + normalized phrases)
+* `4` ...
+Input file is pre-generated "phrases" from Reverb.
+* `5` ...
+Input file is pre-generated "normalized phrases" from Reverb.
+* `6` ...
 Same as 2, but does not remove duplicates.

 ### Examples
 `python run_reverb.py 1 input/reviews_10.txt output` ...
 Process individual sentences from file "input/reviews_10.txt" and save result to subdirectory "output".